coderavine/sparta/docs/timezone.md

 use Sparta\Validation;

 $rules = [
-	'avatarLink' => 'url',
+	'locale_timezoen' => 'timezone',
 ];

-//Assuming that your $data has an element with the key "link"
+//Assuming that your $data has an element with the key "locale_timezoen"
 $validation = new Validation($data, $rules);
 if(!$validation->isValid()){
 	//handle errors